Protein Sequence Analysis

 Infectious Diseases

 When the new coronavirus was discovered by Chinese colleagues, the sequences were shared using GISAID’s platform on January 10th 2020 (https://gisaid.org).
 Since it was a new virus, this required a new database system to be designed and built, as well as a new workflow to curate and release sequences.
 GISAID called on the Singapore team to help.
 In addition to the expert advice contributing to build the new system and annotation tools like the CoVsurver (https://gisaid.org/covsurver), the Singapore team has been critical in processing the incoming genomes with quality checks and analysis reports since the beginning and was reinforced soon by more international colleagues.
-This has enabled global genome sharing from the first day to over 16 million genomes from 215 countries and territories by 2023, earning the WHO Chief Scientist’s commendation of GISAID as a “game changer”.
+This has enabled global genome sharing from the first day to over 17 million genomes from 215 countries and territories by 2024, earning the former WHO Chief Scientist’s commendation of GISAID as a “game changer”.
 (Swaminathan, Nature 2020).
 This had significant impact for Singapore and the world.
 Diagnostics, drugs, and vaccine development were started based on sequences in GISAID and are constantly checked with new incoming data if they are still working well and help to identify new variants.
 In Singapore, BII has become a hub for multiple institutions and agencies to access and benefit from the GISAID work, from other A*STAR colleagues to NPHL/NCID, MOH, Duke-NUS, hospitals and DSO.

 Human Mutations, Allergy and Enzyme Function Prediction

-Multinational Procter & Gamble and BII have jointly developed animal-testing-free Bioinformatics techniques for assessing the allergy potential of proteins using their amino acid sequence and tertiary structure (https://research.a-star.edu.sg/articles/highlights/predicting-protein-allergens-accurately/) with AllerCatPro (https://allercatpro.bii.a-star.edu.sg/).
-Our team, together with the Singapore Institute of Food and Biotechnology Innovation (SIFBI), NTU FRESH and James Cook University, apply AllerCatPro to the safety assessment of proteins found in novel foods, such as those replacing meat with alternative protein sources including as advisor to the Singapore Food Authority.
+We aim at bridging the gap from nucleotide variation to protein structures to interpret effects of human mutations.
+For example, we have helped clinical collaborators to analyze variants found in patients and tried to mechanistically explain their possible role in a range of diseases like cancer, myopia, leprosy or atopic dermatitis.
+We are participating in the National Precision Medicine Programme to help mapping mutations into 3D protein structures relative to drug binding sites supporting our colleagues at GIS, LKC and PRECISE.
+Multinational Procter & Gamble (P&G) and BII have jointly developed animal-testing-free Bioinformatics techniques for assessing the allergy potential of proteins using their amino acid sequence and tertiary structure (https://research.a-star.edu.sg/articles/highlights/predicting-protein-allergens-accurately/ ) with AllerCatPro (https://allercatpro.bii.a-star.edu.sg/).
+Further, in collaboration with P&G, we have recently gained valuable insights into enhancing allergenicity potentialanalysis for enzyme families.
+The results of these studies will help lay the foundation for extending the in silico tool to assess the allergenicity of industrially used enzymes.
+Our team, together with the Singapore Institute of Food and Biotechnology Innovation (SIFBI), NTU FRESH and James Cook University (JCU), apply AllerCatPro to the safety assessment of proteins found in novel foods, such as those replacing meat with alternative protein sources including as advisor to the Singapore Food Authority.
+Through a Singapore Food Agency funded project, we collaborate with SIgN, NTU and JCU to evaluate food safety risks associated with innovative solutions aimed at meeting and securing Singapore’s nutritional needs through domestic fish production from sustainable urban aquaculture.
+Since 2023, we have also created a technology platform (https://www.rsc.a-star.edu.sg/technologyplatforms/scientific-side-menu/scientific-information/food-and-consumer-care/assessment-of-protein-allergenicity-potential) dedicated to protein safety assessment using AllerCatPro, offering a consultancy package for industries to predict potential allergens in novel foods.
 In other notable projects with SIFBI and other institutes often including industry collaborations, we are applying our sequence function and pathway analysis capabilities to support the Natural Product Library, Biotransformation and Synthetic Biology programmes as well as the Pharma Innovation Programme Singapore.

 Members